Kitware/SMQTK/README.md

   * After unpacking the downloaded ZIP archive, add the directory it was extracted to to the PYTHONPATH so the DescriptorIO.py module can be accessed and used within the SMQTK library.
+  * Note that a license is required for commercial use (See the koen.me webpage).
 * MongoDB
   * MongoDB is required for the Web application for session storage.
 This allows the Flask application API to modify session contents when within